sun-wendy/DafnyBench/README.md

 Dataset & code for our paper [DafnyBench: A Benchmark for Formal Software Verification]()
 <br>

-Dataset is also available for [download on 🤗 HuggingFace](https://huggingface.co/datasets/wendy-sun/DafnyBench).
+Dataset is also available for [download on 🤗 Hugging Face](https://huggingface.co/datasets/wendy-sun/DafnyBench).
 <br><br>

 ## Overview 📊